Transnistria–Ukraine relations: Modern relations

 The relations between Transnistria and Ukraine have changed on several times, depending on the foreign policy orientation of the government in Kyiv.
-In general, Ukraine claims to serve as Transnistria's "main window to the outside world".
+In 2012, Marcin Kosienkowski defined Ukraine as Transnistria's "main window to the outside world" as a result of Transnistria being in conflict with its parent state Moldova.
 Currently, about 29% of the Transnistrian population is ethnically Ukrainian.

 In June 1992, then Ukrainian President Leonid Kravchuk said that Ukraine would guarantee the independence of Transnistria in case of a Moldovan-Romanian union.
 In secret, Ukrainian authorities negotiated with the government of Transnistria with the goal of Transnistria joining Ukraine.

 In 2001, representatives of the European Union asked the Ukrainian government to close the Transnistrian–Ukrainian border.
 The Ukrainian government under Leonid Kuchma ignored these requests.

 Between late 2004 and early 2005, the Orange Revolution changed the government in Ukraine, with Viktor Yushchenko becoming the new president.
 In 2006, Yushchenko's government began co-operating with the EU and the central government in Moldova in order to control the cross-border traffic from and to Transnistria.
 Already in 2005, the European Union Border Assistance Mission to Moldova and Ukraine had begun.
 In early 2006, the Ukrainian government allowed cross-border traffic that crossed the border without being inspected by the EUBAM mission.
 In 2005, Petro Poroshenko was the Secretary of the Ukrainian National Security and Defense Council.
 Within the Orange government, he was accused of lobbying for Transnistria within the pro-Western Ukrainian camp.

 In the summer of 2006, Ukrainian foreign minister Borys Tarasyuk visited Transnistria, but did not meet with Transnistrian officials.
 He however visited the grave of Ivan Mazepa in Bender.
 His visit was disrupted by anti-NATO demonstrators.

-In the 2010s, Ukrainian entrepreneurs held about one third of the Transnistrian economy.
+As of 2009, Ukrainian entrepreneurs held about one third of the Transnistrian economy.
 This included shares of Moldova Steel Works held by Hryhoriy Surkis, Ihor Kolomoyskyi, Alisher Usmanov, Vadym Novynskyi and Rinat Akhmetov.